Rangers extend streak to 4 with 4-3 win over Predators

+NEW YORK (AP) -- The Rangers are taking advantage of their longest homestand this season to keep right on rolling after the All-Star break.

-NEW YORK (AP) -- J.T.
-Miller scored two goals and the New York Rangers rallied past the Nashville Predators 4-3 on Thursday night for their fourth consecutive victory.
+J.T.
+Miller scored two goals and New York rallied past the Nashville Predators 4-3 on Thursday night for its fourth consecutive victory.

 Henrik Lundqvist stopped 34 shots in the win.
-Coming off a 43-save performance Tuesday against Anaheim, the star goaltender is 7-1 in his past eight appearances and needs one win for 400 in his career.
+Coming off a 43-save performance Tuesday against Anaheim, the star goaltender is 7-1 in his past eight appearances and needs one victory for 400 in his career.

+''I felt like we had good speed and good energy throughout the game, but sometimes all it takes is confidence,'' Lundqvist said. ''We gained some.
+They maybe took a step back after we scored the first one and it gave us an opportunity to control the play a little bit more.

+''Going into the third, we were a confident group.
+We believe in each other and in our system and we know we can strike at any moment.''

+''Tonight, the game is real simple: It's 2-0, and he has two key saves to make and he makes them,'' New York coach Alain Vigneault said. ''You talk about timely saves.
+That's what it was right there.
+He made those two big saves and enabled us to score right after on the next shift.

+''We got a little bit of momentum, got going a little bit, tied it up and were able to go from there.
+We've been talking about that for a while, those timely saves and those timely goals.''

-Michael Grabner and Chris Kreider also scored for the Rangers, who overcame a 2-0 deficit and have won seven of nine overall.
+Michael Grabner had one of those timely goals.
+Chris Kreider also scored for the Rangers, who overcame a 2-0 deficit and have won seven of nine overall.
 Kevin Hayes had three assists.

+The line of Hayes, Miller and Grabner was effective against the Predators.

+''I think we all complement each other,'' Hayes said. ''I like to pass and those two clearly like to score.
+They're both having a great year and scoring at will right now, so I'm just trying to find them and they try to get it to me in the zone and just go from there.''

 Cody McLeod opened the scoring, and Calle Jarnkrok and Roman Josi each had a power-play goal for the Predators.